 Many GED instructors have the impression that strong readers are doing okay on all four modules of the GED exam, and this also counts for Math.

 Students will typically focus first on reading as that is the basis of all the things that are on the four GED tests.
-Then again, students that are naturally more inclined toward mathematics often want to start with that subject.
+Then again, students who are naturally more inclined toward mathematics often want to start with that subject.

 Anyway, whichever subtest you want to take first, this website offers all sorts of free prep materials and practice tests to help you do well on all subject fields, whichever you want to take first.

-The best way to discover your strengths and weaknesses, and to measure your GED testing readiness, is by taking a diagnostic practice test for each of the four GED subject fields.
+The best way to discover your strengths and weaknesses and to measure your GED testing readiness is by taking a diagnostic practice test for each of the four GED subject fields.

 Take these practice tests under similar conditions as the real GED test.
 So you should set a timer as the GED modules are timed tests, put your smartphone away, and do not take any unscheduled breaks.